The Register of Public Roads is a list of roads for which Council is responsible, and can be viewed from related content.

 The safety of pedestrians is important to Council and our footpaths are maintained by a regular grinding and repair program.
 Should you notice any defect on a footpath which could be considered a pedestrian hazard, please report it to Customer Service via 1300 653 356.
 The area will be promptly inspected, made safe if required and placed on a maintenance schedule for replacement or repair according to priority.

-To lodge any request for service relating to a footpath or Council road click here.
+Lodge a request for service relating to a footpath or Council road.

 Drains on local roads are inspected and cleaned on a regular basis.
 However, if you are concerned about flooding after heavy rain and the water is not draining away, you should report the exact location to Customer Service for attention.
 If cleaning is all that is required, the pit will be placed into the program dependent upon priority.